soragXYZ/KlerosBlockchainDevRelatedQuestions/README.md

 What is the computational complexity of the reveal operation:
 - For party A?

+The computational complexity of the reveal operation is O(n)

 - For every fullnode of the blockchain (this is linked to gas consumption)?

-- **to do**
-- **to do**
+The computational complexity for every fullnode of the blockchain is O(n^2)

-Can we use another data structure to reduce the computational complexity for every fullnode (when you want to reveal just 1 value), without increasing the complexity of the commit operation?
+- Can we use another data structure to reduce the computational complexity for every fullnode (when you want to reveal just 1 value), without increasing the complexity of the commit operation?
 If it is, what is this data structure and what would be the resulting complexity?

-**to do**
+I do not know

 Assuming that n=5 and x_i in {0,1}.
 Is it possible for an external observer to determine X from y_5 in the first step?
 If it is, how can we change the scheme to prevent it?

+I do not know